 While shredding services are essential for every business, medical offices or companies that deal with privileged medical information must follow strict rules to stay compliant with the Health Insurance Portability and Accountability Act (HIPAA).
-While these rules can seem overwhelming, PROSHRED® is here to teach you everything you need to know about HIPAA regulations.
+While these rules can seem overwhelming, Proshred® is here to teach you everything you need to know about HIPAA regulations.

 What is HIPAA?